MariosKokmo/RL-in-toy-environments/README.md

 as expected it took a lot more episodes to solve the complex grid (starting top left), but was eventually a success.

+# A few words about the implementation:
+For detailed description on the implementation, check the code comments.
+However, just to give an overview we will discuss here some key points of the implementation.

+1) The agent is an instance of a class.
+We use a dictionary as our data structure that keeps the values for the actions (Q-table).
+Each state is a key in the dictionary and the corresponding value is a list of length equal to the number of possible actions.
+At first the agent knows nothing about the structure of the environment (other than it is 2D, so that each key in the table is a 2-tuple).
+While the currently visited state is not in the dictionary, we add the entry and initialise the value to a 1D array of zeros.
+The agent can choose an action and update its table of values.

+2) The environment is simply a 2D grid (created as a numpy array in gridworld.py).
+The class has functions that allow it to be created, reset and return rewards to the agent so that the update can be done after a transition.
+It accepts as parameters the size of the grid, the initial and goal state, as well as the rewards of each position according to whether it is a simple step, a cliff or the goal.
+There is also a provision to configure the cliff as simple or complex.

+3) The experiment run just consists of two loops.
+One loop for the number of episodes and an inner loop that keeps on running until we reach a terminal state or the maximum number of steps for the episode (hyperparameter)

 # Monte Carlo